PPMA CIRCULAR NO. 164/2017

 Subject: NEGOTIATIONS REGARDING THE DRUGS (AMENDMENT ACT, 2017

-As per directives of Chairman PPMA Dr. Shaiekh Kaiser Waheed Sahab, I am forwarding below email from our honorable CEC member Mr. Haroon Qassim Sahab regarding subjected matter, for your kind information please.
+As per directives of Chairman PPMA Dr. Shaiekh Kaiser Waheed Sahab, I am forwarding the below email from our honourable CEC member Mr. Haroon Qassim Sahab regarding the subject matter, for your kind information, please.

 PPMA(Pakistan Pharmaceutical Manufacturers Association)

 Subject: Punjab – NEGOTIATIONS REGARDING THE DRUGS (AMENDMENT) ACT, 2017